Coronavirus vaccines are coming. Who should get them first?

 “This approach also requires a lower proportion of the population to be vaccinated than would be required if the strategy were to be to prevent infection and cut short community outbreaks, which would require vaccination of a high proportion of the entire population,” she said.

-Yet another approach would be randomization.
+Yet another approach would be to go random.
 In the 2011 film “Contagion,” the world is saved by a vaccine, made from an attenuated virus, which is distributed to the public by a lottery based on birthdays, not age.

 It is not a farfetched idea.
 Randomization, or a weighted lottery, has been used to distribute scarce, life-saving drugs in the past — mostly recently the allocation of Remdesivir to treat severely ill covid-19 patients.